powerar/shop-shop/README.md

 # Shop-Shop
 Shop-Shop is a MERN-stack e-commerce site.
-Users can filter by product, add and remove items to their cart, checkout, and view their order history.
+Users can filter by product, add and remove items to/from their cart, checkout, and view their order history.
 Checkouts are handled using the Stripe API.
 This application manages state using the React-Redux paradigm, and consists of a MongoDB, GraphQL and Apollo server back-end.

 # Built With
 * React